 10.1 What types of environmental insurance arrangements are put in place in your jurisdiction?
 Is there any mandatory environmental insurance in your jurisdiction?
 How sophisticated is the environmental insurance market?
 What, if anything, is excluded from insurance cover?

-- public damages; and
+- legal expenses; and

 10.2 What are the ‘green finance' arrangements in your jurisdiction?
 To whom do they apply?
 What, if any, obligations do they impose?
 Who is responsible for monitoring, enforcing and reviewing such arrangements in your jurisdiction?